domRiddle/ASF/FAQ.md

 ***

-**Q:** `System.Threading.Tasks.TaskCanceledException: A task was canceled.`
+### `System.Threading.Tasks.TaskCanceledException: A task was canceled.`

-**A:** This warning means that Steam did not answer to ASF request in given time.
+This warning means that Steam did not answer to ASF request in given time.
 Usually it's caused by Steam networking hiccups and does not affect ASF in any way (such as when awaiting confirmation to status update in `OnAccountInfo()`).
 In other cases it's the same as request failing despite of 5 tries.
 Reporting this issue makes no sense most of the time, as we can't force Steam to respond to our requests.

 ***

-**Q:** ASF is being detected by my AntiVirus (for example as: Win32/Fethar.B!cl, Win32/Zulushal.C!cl, Trojan.MSIL.Crypt, Variant.MSILPerseus and crapload of other false-positives we stopped listing after first 4)
+### ASF is being detected by my AntiVirus (for example as: Win32/Fethar.B!cl, Win32/Zulushal.C!cl, Trojan.MSIL.Crypt, Variant.MSILPerseus and crapload of other false-positives we stopped listing after first 4)

-**A:** **Ensure that you downloaded ASF from trusted source**.
+**Ensure that you downloaded ASF from trusted source**.
 The only official and trusted source is **[ASF releases](https://github.com/JustArchi/ArchiSteamFarm/releases/latest)** page on GitHub (and this is also the source for ASF auto-updates) - **any other source is untrusted by definition and might contain malware added by other people** - you should not trust any other download location by definition, and ensure that your ASF always comes from us.

 If you confirmed that ASF is downloaded from trusted source, then very likely it's simply a false positive.
 This **happened in the past**, **is happening right now**, and **will happen in the future**.
 We're already used to that and you shouldn't notify us about new false positives - notify developers of your AV instead, since it's not ASF issue in the first place.